-A Customer Journey Map is the collection of information from different sources describing what happens and how your customers feel at every point of interaction.
+A Customer Journey Map describes what happens and how your customers feel every time you interact.

-For example, in the images above we have laid out five stages of the customer journey and listed the negative aspects of each stage.
-Yes, it is that simple.
+The images show five stages of a customer journey and the negatives of each stage.
+Yes, mapping is that simple.

-When planning paths through a park, planners watch how people use the space and then lay pavements and other features.
+When designing parks, planners watch how people use the space.
+Only after understanding their customers do they lay pavements and other features.